 1) Beck, D. & Porath, M. Consumer Response to the Oticon Opn Hearing Aid.
 The Hearing Review.
 January, 2017.

 Comment: The was a consumer satisfaction study that suggested "satisfaction level" with Oticon's Opn is 95%.
 If that's true, that is remarkably high.
 In survey research, the manner in which data is collected can affect reliability.
-Oticon stated they enclose a postage - paid consumer response card within their product packaging.
-They state, completion is voluntary and does not involve the dispenser.
+Oticon stated they enclose a postage-paid consumer response card within their product packaging.
+They state completion is voluntary and does not involve the dispenser.
 This is a good idea, but has problems.
-I see this in my practice with follow up surveys I send to my patient.
-Usually, people who are "satisfied" will their hearing aids complete the form.
+I see this in my practice with follow up surveys I send to my patients.
+Usually, people who are "satisfied" with their hearing aids complete the form.
 Those who are not satisfied throw it away or return it with they try to get their money back.
 To be more valid, survey research requires an adequate sample of "non-senders" to be called.
 In my opinion, this is a weakness in the reported number of satisfied or extremely satisfied users.
 The other issue is that the article was based upon data from 2016, when the hearing aid was very new, including those in the initial beta studies.
 We know there is a Hawthorne Effect** which tends to make users of new products more optimistic about their experiences than what is really true.

 2) Beck, D. & LeGoff, N. Speech in Noise Test Results for Oticon Opn.
 The Hearing Review, August, 2017.

 This article discusses Opn's newest strategy to improve speech understanding in noise referred to as "Multiple speaker access technology" or more commercially as "Open Sound Navigator."
 The report suggests Oticon has found a different strategy of speech understanding in noise.
 The authors admit that previous studies to validate the effectiveness of hearing aids in noise rarely do a good job of predicting real world experiences.
 In this study, Oticon compared their Opn product to two other hearing aids listed as "Brand 1" and "Brand 2." (???)
 The results suggested that speech recognition in noise with the Opn were approximately 1dB better than the other hearing aids.
-That is positive; however, it is then followed with the statement ."...it generally accepted that for each decibel of SNR (signal to noise) improvement, the listener likely gains some 10% with regard to word recognition scores."
+That is positive; however, it is then followed with the statement "...it's generally accepted that for each decibel of SNR (signal to noise) improvement, the listener likely gains some 10% with regard to word recognition scores."
 This generalization has been made by various authors for years.
-I do not the accept the face validity of this statement; nor believe it is even close to being true for people with hearing loss.
-I think a more valid question would have been - "Oh, by the way, which hearing aid sounds better to you in noise?"
+I do not the accept the face validity of this statement, nor do I believe it is even close to being true for people with hearing loss.
+I think a more valid question would have been "Oh, by the way, which hearing aid sounds better to you in noise?"